Free Fire codes for today January 31, 2022; all rewards free

 - UU64YCDP92ZB – 1 M1014 Underground Howl Loot Box

-- FF11DAKX4WHV – Heartbreaker (male) (head) and M60 – Gold Coated Weapon Loot Box
+- FF11DAKX4WHV – Heartbreaker (male) (head) and M60 – Gold Coated Weapons Loot Box

 - FF101TSNJX6E (Indonesian Server) – Malice Joker (Surfboard) and 1 Imperial Rome Weapon Loot Box